TylerCEdge/newgameon/README.md

 # Game On Application

-> Shopping list app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.
+> Game search app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.

 ## Quick Start